In a Glass House

-In a Glass House is the fifth album by British progressive rock band Gentle Giant, released on 21 September 1973.
-The album is a loosely-realized concept project based on the aphorism "Those who live in glass houses shouldn't throw stones".
+In a Glass House is the fifth album by the British progressive rock band Gentle Giant, released on 21 September 1973.
+The album is a loosely realised concept project based on the aphorism "Those who live in glass houses shouldn't throw stones".
 The record begins and ends with the sound of breaking glass.
 It is the first album released by the band following the departure of Phil Shulman.